vtjc2002/azure-ai-document-intelligence-scanned-imagepdf-to-pdf/README.md

 1. Upload an image to your Blob Storage account scanned-images container.
 This will trigger the Azure Function.

-2. The Azure Function is set up to use the Azure Document Intelligence SDK to read the image with the `prebuilt-document` model.
+2. The Azure Function is set up to use the Azure Document Intelligence SDK to read the image with the `prebuilt-read` model.

 3. The result of the read operation will be stored in the parased-txt container of the same storage account where the image is uploaded.